MikroElektronika/mikrosdk_click_v2/clicks/thyonei/README.md

 #### Example key functions :

-- `thyonei_get_req` This command can be used to set individual setting parameters in flash of Thyone-I click board.
+- `thyonei_get_req` This command can be used to set individual setting parameters in flash of Thyone-I Click board.
 ```c
 err_t thyonei_get_req ( thyonei_t *ctx, uint8_t settings_index, uint8_t *param_len, uint8_t *parameter );
 ```

-- `thyonei_multicast_data_req` This command provides the multicast data transmission to a group of modules configured with the same MAC GROUP ADDRESS of Thyone-I click board.
+- `thyonei_multicast_data_req` This command provides the multicast data transmission to a group of modules configured with the same MAC GROUP ADDRESS of Thyone-I Click board.
 ```c
 err_t thyonei_multicast_data_req ( thyonei_t *ctx, uint8_t message_len, uint8_t *message );
 ```

-- `thyonei_unicast_data_req` This command provides the unicast data transmission to the configured MAC DESTINATION ADDRESS of Thyone-I click board.
+- `thyonei_unicast_data_req` This command provides the unicast data transmission to the configured MAC DESTINATION ADDRESS of Thyone-I Click board.
 ```c
 err_t thyonei_unicast_data_req ( thyonei_t *ctx, uint8_t message_len, uint8_t *message );
 ```

 ## Example Description

-> This example demonstrates the use of the Thyone-I click board by sending and receiving data and displaying them on the USB UART.
+> This example demonstrates the use of the Thyone-I Click board by sending and receiving data and displaying them on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration and setting the MAC addresses and mode.
+> Initializes the driver and performs the Click default configuration and setting the MAC addresses and mode.

 ```c